strazzere/elf-dump-fix/README.md

 # elf-dump-fix
-This resp include two utils about dumping and fixing arm elf32/elf64 from the memory.
+This repository includes two utilities about dumping and fixing arm elf32/elf64 from memory.

-- dump
+- `dump`
-  - Run on android, can dump ELF from a process memory and fix it, Rebuild the Section Header for better IDA analysis.
+  - Run on android, then dump an ELF from a processes memory and fix the headers.
+It will attempt to rebuild the Section Headers for better IDA analysis.
-- sofix
+- `sofix`
-  - Run on PC, can fix an ELF file dumped from memory and rebuild the Section Header for better IDA analysis.
+  - Run on PC, can fix an ELF file that was dumped from memory and rebuild the Section Headers for better IDA analysis.

 The main target is to rebuild the Section Header of an ELF by memory dumped.
-Useful in breaking packed so file like UPX or something like 360 libjiagu.so
+Useful in breaking a packed file which had been protected with UPX or something like 360 libjiagu.so

 ## Build